Dman0808/harmony-hub/README.md

 # Harmony Hub Frontend

 Welcome to the frontend repository of **Harmony Hub**!
-This project delivers an intuitive and responsive interface that lets users generate personalized music playlists based on their emotional state.
+This project delivers an intuitive and responsive interface that lets users generate personalized music based on their emotional state.
 Developed as part of the **Cyberjam 2024 Hackathon**, Harmony Hub provides an engaging and interactive way to enhance users' music experience.

 ## Table of Contents